NICALOD3ON/blog_post-main/posts/Homework_Week_8.md

 ## 'I heard TALKING IS DANGEROUS by Lauren Lee McCarthy' (2020)
 What was the community of practice in this?
 McCarthy looked to her domain, and living community as her domain and community of practice.

-HOw can I integrate these thoughts into Assignment Three?
+How can I integrate these thoughts into Assignment Three?
 What is my drive?
 What interests to I share or find in this domain practice?
 'Interesting!'
 Is the key word.

 ### Questions I should think about and document in video:
 - What is my plan?